ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 </center>
 </figure>

 Wow!
 Even if we are trying to schedule the entire 10 week quarter at once, we can get results in about 5 minutes.
 In the more likely case, where we are scheduling 3 to 4 weeks at a time, we get our results in under a minute.
 It's around the 7 week mark where the time really starts to shoot upwards as the problem gets harder to solve.
-It seems we have acheived our goal!
+It seems we have achieved our goal!

 ## Why the Dip?

 We expect that as we schedule more weeks, the time the scheduler takes will go up so it might seem a bit odd that we have the dip between 7 and 8 weeks.
 It can be possibly explained as follows.
 Suppose we are trying to schedule one week and half our RAs have mainly put OFF preferences, making it really hard to schedule them in.
 Thus, it takes a long time to schedule.
 Now let's say we are trying to schedule two weeks, where in the second week the problematic RAs are very free.
 This makes it a lot easier to build an overall two week schedule and solves some of the issues with scheduling just one week.
-So in a nutshell, its a symptom of the preferences and might change with different preferences.
+So in a nutshell, it’s a symptom of the preferences and might change with different preferences.

 <a name="using"></a>

 # How Do I Use It?

 The scheduler is freely available on my GitHub, linked at the bottom of this page.
-It is called **SADIE** (Scheduling All Duties Incredibly Efficiently).
+It is called **SADIE** (**S**cheduling **A**ll **D**uties **I**ncredibly **E**fficiently).
 Here are the steps to building optimal schedules for your own company / staff / organization.

 **Getting Worker Preferences**

 1. From my GitHub download a file called **example_preferences.csv**
 2. This file shows how the scheduler wants the preferences to look.
 The time period in this example document is the same we have used through this post for convenience
 3. You need to replace the names with your own worker's names and change the date range to what you prefer.
-You should add / remove weeks if neeeded
+You should add / remove weeks if needed
 4. Workers should put **one of four things** in each cell corresponding to their name.
 They can put:
 	- 'ON PREF': Please try and schedule me ON that day
 	- 'IN PREF': Please try and schedule me IN that day but do NOT schedule me ON